wvanderp/notes/Travel/Japan/Tours/G Adventures - Japan Family Journey From Ancient to Modern Times.md

 As Japan's most popular city park, Ueno is known for its museums and cherry blossoms.
 Stroll the pathways, admire the thousands of trees, including approximately 800 Somei-yoshino cherry trees, look for lotus on the pond, or opt to visit the temples and museums (entrance fees).

 #### Tokyo Tower Visit
 Completed in 1958, the [[Tokyo Tower]] symbolized the rebirth of Japan as a post-war economic power.
-Standing 13 meters taller than the [[Eiffel Tower]], it has 2 observation decks which offer stunning views of Tokyo and the surrounding area.
+Standing 13 meters taller than the Eiffel Tower, it has 2 observation decks which offer stunning views of Tokyo and the surrounding area.
 On a clear day, if you’re lucky, you can even catch a glimpse of [[Mount Fuji]]!

 ### Accommodation
 **Hotel Villa Fontaine Shiodome (or similar)**